appvia/terranetes/docs/terranetes-controller/cli/tnctl_search.md

 At present we support using the Terraform registry and GitHub user / organizations as a source for terraform modules.

+Note, you can lookup the available providers available to you by selecting the 'check available' option.
+This option will use the currently configured kubeconfig to list providers available in that cluster.

 Add the terraform registry
 $ tnctl config sources add https://registry.terraform.io